MrKaszeba19/PapajLang/README.md

 Programme Function | Purpose
 ------------------ | -------
-getAt | Returns length of an array
+getAt | Get a valur from N1 index popAt | Pop an element from a N1 index

 - array1 number1 entity1 function

 Programme Function | Purpose
 ------------------ | -------
-setAt | Returns length of an array
+setAt | Set a value at a N1 index pushAt | Push an element before a N1 index